mazkdevf/EducationGit/README.md

 - Fetch real-time information about the GitHub Student Pack benefits.
 - Retrieve details about individual benefits, such as name, description, and benefits.
 - Filter benefits based on categories or specific keywords.
-COMING SOON
+[FILTERED ON TAGS]!
 - Easy integration with your JavaScript projects.

 ### Installation